JoachimIsaac/4883-Programming-Techniques-Isaac/Assignments/11498_Division_of_Nlogonia/README.md

-## 11172 - Relational Operator
+## 11172 -  Division of Nlogonia

 ### Joachim Isaac

 ### Description:
-Given two numerical values your job is just to find out the relationship between them that is (i) First one is greater than the second (ii) First one is less than the second or (iii) First and second one is equal.
+We get a division point for each test case and then we compare the division point with the other cordinates within each testcase.
+Each testcase has it's own division point and it's own sets of cordinates.

-Based on these results we output <, > or =
+Based on the cordinates and the division point we print:
+"divisa"
+"NE"
+"NO"
+"SO"
+"SE"

 ### Files